ITU-BDSA2024-GROUP14/Chirp/docs/report.md

 ![SVG Image](./diagrams/Onion.drawio.svg)

-Our solution's structure supersedes the Onion structure which means that some Onion layers contain more than one .NET project.
+The application's structure uses the Onion structure however some Onion layers contain more than one .NET project.
 Our *Core* .NET project correspond to the core onion layer while the *Infrastructure* .NET project is split across both the repository layer and service layer.
 Our DTOs exist in the service layer, since these are only used in Chirp.Infrastructure.Services and Chirp.Web.
 The outermost layer in our structure contains the frontend Razor Pages and the UITests.

 ### Architecture of deployed application